The Emerging Story Of Genome Valley Cluster

 There is a problem in trying to measure the success of a science or technology park: there is no clear consensus on the definition of such success.
 Some authors use financial criteria (investment, turnover etc.) while others take indicators related to innovation patterns (number of start-ups, patents, new products launched by incubated companies etc.).

 Nevertheless, each cluster has a different impact.
-The success of an Genome Valley initiative of this kind is mainly due to policies, the economic structure of the region, Connectivity, Smart technology to ensure optimal management of energy, water and electricity distribution networks, the internal organisation of the cluster and the relations with local organisations, including local, regional and national government & universities.
+The success of an Genome Valley initiative of this kind is mainly due to policies, the economic structure of the region, Connectivity, Smart technology to ensure optimal management of energy, water and electricity distribution networks, the internal organization of the cluster and the relations with local organizations, including local, regional and national government & universities.
 These developments have encouraged healthy mix of companies in the realm of agribiotech, CRM, biopharma, vaccine manufacturing, regulatory and testing and other related areas.

 Genome Valley spread across 600 Sqkm is India’s first state-of-the-art systematically developed Life-sciences cluster was conceptualized in the year 1999 in Shamirpet, Hyderabad.
 It has over 200 life science company and an employment strength of 10,000 people.
 The 25km radius designated as Pollution Free Zone with specialized R&D and Clean manufacturing environments.
 It has the largest concentration of R&D focused firms and India’s biggest vaccine manufactures at a single location.
 The cluster has excellent support infrastructure for R&D activities, created by the Telangana State Industrial Infrastructure Corporation (TSIIC) through public private partnerships with some major partners that include MN and IKP Trust (ICICI Group).
 Genome Valley has dedicated support infrastructure for R&D; incubation facilities, dedicated power supply, dedicated water supply etc. With an established presence of several global and Indian Life science companies, globally renowned research institutions, and best-in-class supporting specialized infrastructure, today Genome Valley is the largest and most vibrant R&D cluster in the country.